pmurias/perl-v8/README.md

 This code works fine for me but I would really be happy to turn this over to someone who is more of an expert in [XS](http://perldoc.perl.org/perlxs.html).

+I do not have a [CPAN](http://cpan.org) account (yet?) and of course that's where all Perl modules should ultimately live.
+Once I get some feedback or a new maintainer approaches me, we'll move this module there.
+Also, `V8` is not the best module name (no namespace).

 ## Installation

 Download, build, and install v8.